Hill Giants

 Rock.
 Ranged Weapon Attack: +8 to hit, range 30/120 ft., one target.
 Hit: 28 (4d10 + 5) bludgeoning damage.

-Body Slam.
-The Hill Giant expends all of its remaining movement and throws itself prone in a 15 foot square centered on a point within 25 ft.
-Each creature in the area must succeed on a DC 16 Dexterity saving throw or take 21 (6d6) bludgeoning damage and be knocked prone, or take half as much damage on a success.
+Each creature whose space it lands in must succeed on a DC 16 Dexterity saving throw or take 21 (6d6) bludgeoning damage and be knocked prone, or taking half as much damage and moving to the nearest unoccupied space on a success.

 Reactions

 Kick Away.
-As a reaction to a creature ending its movement within 5 feet of the giant, the giant forces it to succeed on a DC 16 Dexterity saving throw or be knocked prone, pushed 10 feet away, and lose concentration if it was holding it.
+When a Medium or smaller creature enters the giant's reach, the giant can force it to succeed on a DC 16 Strength saving throw or be knocked prone and pushed up to 10 feet away.

 Hill Giant Avalancher